British Columbia Hockey League: Early expansion

 The existence of the two Junior A leagues in British Columbia caused an unusual turn of events in the 1977–78 season postseason.
 The BCJHL sent their regular season champion, the Merritt Centennials, to play as the BC representative in the Pacific region (BC and Alberta) interprovincial Doyle Cup, excusing them from the BCJHL playoffs.
-The BCJHL continued their league playoffs without them, crowning Nanaimo as the playoff champion after Penticton refused to finish the playoff finals due to a series of brawls in the third game of the series.
+The BCJHL continued their league playoffs without them, crowning Nanaimo as the playoff champion after Penticton Jr. Vees refused to finish the playoff finals due to a series of brawls in the third game of the series.
 Meanwhile, the Merritt Centennials won the Doyle Cup and advanced to the Abbott Cup (the Western Canada Championship) against the winner of the ANAVET Cup, the Western region champion Prince Albert Raiders of the Saskatchewan Junior Hockey League.
 The Centennials lost to the Raiders, four games to one.

+Merger with the PJHL

+The PJHL and the BCJHL merged for the 1979–80 season.

-During the 1980–81 season, the Coastal division season was interrupted by a Ferry strike in late January.
+During the 1980–81 season, the Coastal division season was interrupted by a strike at BC Ferries in late January.
 Since the mainland teams could no longer reach the island teams, the Coastal Division stopped playing, and began extended playoff rounds in place of the regular season.